raystubbs/zero/README.md

    thing.
 The prop will react to changes to said thing.
 If the thing is also `IDeref`, then it'll be deref'd for an initial value; otherwise the initial value will be `nil`.
 - `:state-cleanup` (function, optional) <br>
-   If this prop is a state prop, then this function will be called to cleanup the state when the component instance disconnects from the browser DOM.
+   If this prop is a state prop, then this function will be called to clean up the state when the component instance disconnects from the browser DOM.
 It'll be passed the prop's state object and the component instance.
 Ignored for non-state props.

-As a convenience, Zero also supports several shorthands for common prop configurations:
+As a convenience, Zero also supports several short hands for common prop configurations:
 - `#{<prop names>...}` <br>
   If the `:prop` option is given as a set of prop names instead of a map, Zero sees it as equivalent to: `{<prop name> {:field <cammel cased prop name>} ...}`